kvong/gpu-passthrough-windows/README.md

 ### Hardware

-Gigabyte B650I AORUS ULTRA AM5
+- Gigabyte B650I AORUS ULTRA AM5
-Ryzen 7 7900
+- Ryzen 7 7900: 12 cores with 24 threads
+    - Ryzen chip has APU for the host OS
+    - We can pin the CPU along with its thread directly to the VM.
-Nvidia 4070 Super
+- Nvidia 4070 Super
-64GB RAM
+- 64GB RAM
-2x 2TB NVME SSD
+- 2x 2TB NVME SSD

 ### Enable requirements on BIOS (settings for AMD CPU)